Kamirus/ray-tracer/README.md

 - [x] interactive cfg (reload after a few seconds)
 - [x] rename ray.point to ray.source
 - [ ] use records instead of type tuples
-- [ ] usefull err messages for cfg
+- [x] usefull err messages for cfg
 - [x] configurable max recursion and indirect illumination
 - [ ] creating needed directories for cfgs and pics
 - [x] color scaling (other branch)
+- [ ] customizable recursion depth in indirect lightning

 ## Bugs
 - [x] sqrt vs ** 2.
 - [x] restrict ray distance `(bug1.json)`
 - [x] `bug2.json` weird picture stretching
 - [x] implement sun parsing in cfg
-- [ ] objs are not being lit by reflected light (indirect illumination && hittable lights)
+- [x] objs are not being lit by reflected light (indirect illumination && hittable lights)
 - [x] keep proportions independently from resolution

+## Descoped
+- [ ] merge objects and lights

 # Questions
 - [x] Multiple light sources? -> add colors
-- [ ] Ray from camera can hit obj before reaching screen: bug or feature?
+- [x] Ray from camera can hit obj before reaching screen: bug or feature? -> feature
 - [x] How to do glowing objects?
 How to shoot ray(s) from point to this object?
 - [x] How to implement indirect illumination via mirrors (not only planes)